 Wyoming Divorce Procedures

-In this state, the divorce action is filed in the District Court.
+In order to help you know the basics of divorce of Wyoming, we are providing some general information.
+In Wyoming, the divorce action is filed in the District Court.
 The individual who files the action is referred to as a Plaintiff.
 The individual who responds to the action is known as the Defendant.

 Wyoming Divorce Procedure before Service